Join us For a Webinar on Self-Sponsorship Route as a Business Owner

 Mar 25, 2025

-As a foreign entrepreneur starting a business in the UK, there are a number of common mistakes that should be avoided in order to boost your chances of achieving commercial success here.
+As a foreign entrepreneur starting a business in the UK on an entrepreneur visa, there are a number of common mistakes that should be avoided in order to boost your chances of achieving commercial success here.
 By taking the time to do your homework before starting your venture, you can significantly stack the odds in your favour.
 In this article, we cover 10 common mistakes to avoid when starting a business in the UK, including large, medium and small business pitfalls in the UK.

 Mistake 1: Failing to Register Your Business Properly

 It is important to meet the registration requirements for your chosen type of business in the UK.
-Companies must be registered with Companies House and HMRC before they start trading.
+You must register the company with Companies House before trading, and then tell HMRC within 3 months of starting business activity to register for Corporation Tax.
 Sole traders can operate without registering, but owners must register for tax self-assessment with HMRC if they earn in excess of £1,000 in a tax year.

 You may receive a fine or other form of penalty if you fail to register for: